 Click below to download your machine learning resume template

 What are the Must-Have Skills for an AI Resume

-- Computer Science and Data Structures: Machine learning works with huge data sets, so a fundamental knowledge of computer science and the underlying architecture is compulsory.
+- Computer Science and Data Structures: Machine learning works with huge data sets, so fundamental knowledge of computer science and the underlying architecture is compulsory.
 Expertise in working with big data analytics, and complex data structures, are a must.
-Thus, a formal course or degree in computer science is compulsory for a machine learning career.
+Thus, a degree or a formal course in these domains is required for a machine learning career.
 Your resume must display your skills at working with parallel/distributed architecture, data structure like trees and graphs, and complex computations.
 These are required to apply or implement, at the time of programming.
 Additional certifications for practising problems and coding will hone your ability with big data and distributed computing.
 Experience in computer science applications will go a long way in securing you a job in this field.

 Common skills that employers look for on an ML Resume